sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 ## HMR debouncing

-Consider a simple dependency chain `root <- B <- A`, when `A` is edited, HMR will propagate from `A` to `root`.
-Most of the time, users edit a single file once at a time.
-In some special cases like `git checkout branch`, there might be plenty of files changed at the same time, this will cause duplicate HMR propagation from `B` to `root`.
-In Vite 4.3, we cache the files in each HMR propagation chain so that they could be skipped in other HMR propagation chains.
+Consider two simple dependency chains `C <- B <- A` & `D <- B <- A`, when `A` is edited, HMR will propagate both from `A` to `C` and `A` to `D`.
+This leads to `A` and `B` being updated twice in Vite 4.2.

+Vite 4.3 caches these traversed modules to avoid exploring them multiple times.
+This could have a big impact on those file structures with components barrel importing.
+It's also good for HMR triggered by `git checkout`

 ## Parallelization